Shubham9528/Weather-Forecast-App-using-React/README.md

 Input Field: An <input> element to capture user input, with an onChange event handler.
 Button: A <button> element to submit the input, with an onClick event handler.

-🤝 Contributing
+##🤝 Contributing

 Contributions are welcome!
 If you have any ideas or suggestions to improve the project, feel free to open an issue or submit a pull request.

-📄 License
+##📄 License

-This project is licensed under the MIT License.
+This project is licensed under the -- License.
 See the LICENSE file for more details.

 🙏 Acknowledgements